Home Tour About What's New Help Forums Join Login My Account Shop

 Author requests article critique

-Mail
+Message Writer Mail

 Being a biblical literalist does not mean that everything in the Bible can be taken literally.
 A rule of thumb is to take it literally unless there is good reason not to, and seek no other sense.

 If one believes in a God who is all-powerful, capable of transcending the human and earthly realm then it means the Old Testament stories can all be taken literally.
-This includes Noah's Ark and the flood, the crossing of the Red Sea on DRY GROUND, the plaques of Egypt, Lot's wife turning into a pillar of salt, the 3 men in the fiery furnace unscathed, and on and on the list could go.
+This includes Noah's Ark and the flood, the crossing of the Red Sea on DRY GROUND, the plagues of Egypt, Lot's wife turning into a pillar of salt, the 3 men in the fiery furnace unscathed, and on and on the list could go.
 Archaeology supports the literalness of events in the Bible.

 In the New Testament, assuming that one believes that Jesus was and is God in human flesh, capable of doing the supernatural, then His miracles can be taken literally.
 He turned water into wine, and walked on water, among many others.